scruss/ihsctrl/README.md

     sudo apt install libcoap2 libcoap2-bin libcoap2-dev libcoap2-doc jq

+One of these packages pulls in a *lot* of other files, so please be patient.

 If the *~/bin* folder doesn't exist, make it and temporarily add it to your PATH: